How can i get a 2018 Registration Form?

 6. Are there any events open to the general public?

 Answer: Yes, some events are open to the general public, and some events are open to members only .
-There are different kinds of public events, from talks and events to films.
+There are different kinds of public events, from talks and events to films and bike rides.
 If you need to find out more please contact us here.

 7. Should my event be open to the public?

 Answer: It’s totally up to you!
 The aim is for your event to be of interest to your own members first!
 If you want to open it to the public, that’s fine as well.
 However the power of the week is that groups across the district involve and engage their own members so many different individuals and groups are involved.

 8. What does it mean to ‘support’ the event – do we have to pay anything?

 Answer: Taking part is free.
 You do not have to pay anything, although we welcome donations.
 If you tell us you want to ‘support’ the event, then we would like to include your logo/name on our website – to help encourage others to join in as well.
 We expect that ‘supporters’ will be thinking about what activity or event that they will put on in the next few months.
 You are not committing to anything until you ‘register’ the event by Jan 15th, when we will include your agreed event/activity in our programme of events – if you want.
 Private events can remain private.

 9. Who is responsible for health and safety and insurance for the event or activity I run?